-The following exercises will help cross-country skiers not only to go longer, but also smoother in the short term.
+These exercises will help cross-country skiers not only to go longer, but also smoother and faster in the short term.

 How cross-country skiers can improve performance

 Up on the skis, into the snow!
 The cross-country trail is freshly groomed in the winter landscape, the snow crystals glisten in the sun.
 It’s no wonder that most amateur cross-country skiers don’t waste their time warming up or stretching.
 It is often forgotten that adequate preparation helps amateur skiers in particular to cope with the athletic strain in the best possible way, especially when the load is high right from the start, as in a competition.
 It doesn’t take much at all to prepare your body for the specific demands of cross-country skiing.
 Simple warm-up exercises stimulate the blood circulation and bring the entire musculoskeletal system as well as the respiratory system to “operating temperature”.
 Then it’s a matter of mobilizing and slightly pre-stretching the muscles and joints specific to the sport.
 The following photo series shows the most important exercises for warming up and mobilizing before a sporting effort on cross-country skis.
 In order to minimize the risk of falls and injuries, it is recommended to perform all exercises at the side of the trail on solid ground.
 Madlaina Walther, snow sports instructor and cross-country skiing instructor, has selected the exercises for the picture series.
 The exercises are demonstrated by Moritz Reisser, cross-country coach at the Academic Sports Association Zurich ASVZ.

 Run in place, alternately lifting the feet with the toes to the ground and then rolling back towards the heel.
 Arms actively support each other’s movement.